ErpNetDocs/dev/building-apps/glossary.md

 ### Access Token

-A short-lived token issued by the Identity Server that authorizes API requests.
+A short-lived token issued by @@name Identity that authorizes API requests.
 Used to prove that an app or user has permission to access @@name resources.

 ---